Aizoon

 Aizoon or Aizoön is a genus of flowering plants in the iceplant family, Aizoaceae.

+Description

+No raphides occur in at least the leaves and stalks of at least 3 species.

 Distribution

-Apart from A. canariense (which is native to Macaronesia, North Africa, Southern Africa, Horn of Africa and West Asia) all species are native to southern Africa.
+Apart from A. canariense, which is native to Macaronesia, North Africa, Southern Africa, Horn of Africa and West Asia, all species are native to southern Africa.

 It has been introduced to California, Central Chile, Florida, New Jersey, and Spain.

 Species

 There are currently 43 accepted species.